wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 ![Accesing the remote development environment](accesing-the-remote-development-environment.png)

-Now, we want to connect Cursor, so to do that we need first need to add an SSH key to connect your computer to the Remote Development environment, here's what you need to do.
+Now, we want to connect Cursor, so we need first to add an SSH key to connect your computer to the Remote Development environment.
+Here's what you need to do.

-#### 1. Create a SSH key
+#### 1. Create an SSH key

 There are multiple ways to generate an SSH key, but in my opinion the easiest way to do it is by using the command `ssh-keygen` from whatever Terminal application you have available in your computer.
 The steps you must follow are:

 1. Open a Terminal
-   - in **Linux** you can open the terminal by pressing `Ctrl`+`Alt`+`T`
+   - in **Linux**, you can open the terminal by pressing `Ctrl`+`Alt`+`T`
       ![Linux terminal](terminal.png)
-   - in **Mac** open the Spotlight Search by pressing `Command`+`Space` and then typing "terminal".
+   - in **Mac**, open the Spotlight Search by pressing `Command`+`Space` and then typing "terminal".
       ![mac terminal](terminal-mac.png)
-   - in **Windows** you can open the terminal by opening Git Bash from your apps (If you don't have it, you can download it here https://git-scm.com/downloads)
+   - in **Windows**, you can open the terminal by opening Git Bash from your apps (If you don't have it, you can download it here https://git-scm.com/downloads)

-2. Then type the command `ssh-keygen`, which will generate an SSH key, which by default will have the name `id_ed25519` but you can assign a different name and store it on different folder.
+2. Then type the command `ssh-keygen`, which will generate an SSH key, which by default will have the name `id_ed25519`, but you can assign a different name and store it on a different folder.
 For convenience, use the default filename and location, since Cursor by default will use the same filename and location to fetch your SSH keys.

 3. After the filename has been assigned, you will have the option to assign a passphrase to use your SSH key.
 You can leave it empty by just pressing enter.

 #### 2. Add the SSH Public Key in Diploi

 By now, `ssh-keygen` would have generated 2 files.
-If you used the default name, the filenames would be `id_ed25519`, which stores your Private Key and ``id_ed25519.pub` which stores your Public Key.
+If you used the default name, the filenames would be `id_ed25519`, which stores your Private Key and ``id_ed25519.pub`, which stores your Public Key.

-The next steps are to copy your Public Key, which you can do by reading and copying the contents from `id_ed25519.pub`, and the pasting them in your Diploi account settings.
+The next steps are to copy your Public Key, which you can do by reading and copying the contents from `id_ed25519.pub`, and pasting them in your Diploi account settings.

 1. To copy the contents of your Public Keyu file, you can use any text editor to open and copy the contents of the file, or from the terminal, you can use the command **cat**, so if you used the default name and location, the command would look like this: `cat ~/.ssh/id_ed25519.pub`, and after pressing enter you should see in the terminal something like this:
    ![Result from using the cat command on the .pub key generated](result-from-using-the-cat-command-on-the-pub-key-generated.png)
-   From there you can just select the text starting from "ssh-ed25519..." and then press `Ctrl`+`Shift`+`C`
+   From there, you can just select the text starting from "ssh-ed25519..." and then press `Ctrl`+`Shift`+`C`

 2. Now you need to add the copied text in Diploi, which you can do from the settings page at `https://console.diploi.com/<YOUR_USERNAME>/settings`, scroll down to the **"authentication"** section, and then click on **"Add New SSH Key"**.
    ![SSH keys gallery](ssh-keys-gallery.png)